zhongning163/Java-interview/README.md

 # Java-interview
-some question being asked frequently in a interview
+some question being asked frequently in an interview